 Windows N and KN Editions

-What exactly are missing in these Editions, according to Microsoft:
+What exactly is missing in these Editions, according to Microsoft:

 The N and KN editions of Windows 10 include the same functionality as Windows 10, except for media-related technologies (Windows Media Player) and certain pre-installed media apps (Music, Video, Voice Recorder, and Skype).
 You must install other software from Microsoft or another company for this communication functionality and to play or create audio CDs, media files, and video DVDs, to stream music, and to take and store pictures.
 New features such as Cortana, Windows Hello, and PDF viewing in the new Edge browser rely on Windows Media files that are not present in these editions.